RayKrause/Module_14_Algo_Trading/README.md

 ![Decorative image.](Images/plot2.png)

 ### Conclusion
-It appears that Support Vector Machine (SVM) learning is suitable for putting together a trading strategy.

 The updated model appears to work well and should be fitted to other assets to see what sort of performance gains could be attained.
+It appears that Support Vector Machine learning is suitable for putting together a trading strategy.

-It would also be useful to look at the returns of the model over a longer time period to determine how well it performs.
+It would be beneficial to look at the returns of the model over an extended time period to determine how well it performs.

-During a 6 month timeframe the new 14 and 30 SMA SVM proved to be a good trading algorithm.